stevcabello/FitnessMate/README.md

 FitnessMate automatically detects 5 types of activities: walking, jogging, cycling and walking upstairs/downstairs providing the calories consumed on each exercise.

-Developed as part of my thesis: "Automatic caloric expenditure estimation with smartphone’s built-in sensors".
+Developed as part of my Master's thesis: "Automatic caloric expenditure estimation with smartphone’s built-in sensors".

 # System Overview